 The m.m.f. is comparable to the emf of an electric circuit.
 Also, the reluctance is analogous to the resistance of the electric circuit and finally, the flux is analogous to the electric current.

-The analogy between the electric circuit and magnetic circuit can be summarized in the table below.
+The analogy between the electric circuit and the magnetic circuit can be summarized in the table below.

 |Magnetic Circuit||Electric Circuit|